dcy2003/cloud-formation-example/README.md

-**Demonstrates the use of CloudFormation to provision and bootstrap two EC2 instances** with supporting IAM instance role, VPC, Subnet, NACL, Security Group, etc.
+# EC2 Bootstrap Example

-One of the EC2 instances is passed a bootstrap script that demonstrates how to:
+**Uses CloudFormation, cloud-init, and Ansible to provision and bootstrap two EC2 instances**

-* install Ansible
+Example bootstrap script demonstrates how to:

-* download resources from S3 to configure SSH to other instance
+* Install Ansible
-* clone a Git repository
+* Download resources from S3 to configure SSH to other instance
-* execute an Ansible playbook to configure the other instance
+* Clone a Git repository

-Defaults are provided for most parameters with ability to override
+* Execute an Ansible playbook to configure the other instance

 ## Prerequisites